iron/body-parser/README.md

 body-parser is a part of Iron's [core bundle](https://github.com/iron/core).

-- Perform JSON parsing using native functionality bundled in the standard library.
+- Perform body parsing to string with limiting.

 ## Installation